ome/omero-guide-cellprofiler/docs/setup.rst

 **Setup**
 ---------

-We recommand to install CellProfiler using Conda.
+We recommend to install CellProfiler using Conda.
 Conda manages programming environments in a manner similar to `virtualenv <https://virtualenv.pypa.io/en/stable/>`_.